Ramin Rezaeian

-Ramin Rezaeian Semeskandi (رامین رضائیان سمسکندی; born 21 March 1990) is an Iranian professional footballer who plays as a defender for Persian Gulf Pro League club Sepahan and the Iran national team.
+Ramin Rezaeian Semeskandi (رامین رضائیان سمسکندی; born 21 March 1990) is an Iranian professional footballer who plays as a defender for Persian Gulf Pro League club Esteghlal and the Iran national team.

 He started his career as a right-back, but he often plays as a winger.
-Rezaeian was Carlos Queiroz's first choice on the right side of the defense of the Iran men's national team in the 2018 FIFA World Cup qualification matches.
+Rezaeian was Carlos Queiroz's first choice on the right side of the defence of the Iran men's national team in the 2018 FIFA World Cup qualification matches.
+Known for his great speed, agility, and athleticism, he is often regarded as one of Iran's best ever fullbacks.

 Early life

 Rezaeian was born in Semes Kandeh-ye Olya, a village in Sari County, Mazanderan.

 Club career

 Saba Qom

 Rezaeian played his entire career for Saba Qom before signing for Rah Ahan in 2013.
 He made 98 appearances for the club scoring seven goals.

 Rah Ahan

 Rezaeian signed a three–year with the Tehran-based club Rah Ahan in 2013.
 After several good performances in the 2014–15 season, Rezaeian was recognized as one of the best fullbacks in the league and was called up to the national team.
 On 3 April 2015, Rezaeian scored his team's first goal in a 2–2 draw against Persepolis.
 Two weeks later, on 17 April, he scored a brace in a 2–2 draw against Esteghlal Khuzestan.